Practical pond knowledge

 Featured Practical Guides

-These first guides form the early content foundation of Koi Talk.
-They are practical, focused, and designed to connect variety knowledge with pond care and responsible keeping.
+These guides form the early content foundation of Koi Talk.

 Pond Water Quality Guide

-Start with the water tests and pond conditions that matter most: ammonia, nitrite, nitrate, pH, KH, oxygen, and filtration.
+Start with ammonia, nitrite, nitrate, pH, KH, oxygen, and filtration.

 First Pond Guide

-Plan a first pond with attention to water volume, filtration, oxygen, stocking, maintenance access, and responsible first choices.
+Plan a first pond with attention to volume, filtration, oxygen, and maintenance.

 Koi Talk and Mantifang